 - Dazed look

 - Where were you on this day last week?

-Anyone with a suspected concussion should be immediately removed from play in a safe manner They must not return to activity that day If a neck injury is suspected, they should only be removed by a healthcare professional In all cases of suspected concussion we recommend you seek medical advice early via your GP or NHS24 111 Return to sport, once symptom free, should be graduated.
+Anyone with a suspected concussion should be immediately removed from play in a safe manner, and they must not return to activity that day.
+If a neck injury is suspected, they should only be removed by a healthcare professional.
+In all cases of suspected concussion, we recommend you seek medical advice early via your GP or NHS24 111.
+Return to sport, once symptom free, should be graduated.
 Please refer to Scottish Sports Concussion Guidance for more information If any of the below suspected please ensure they are urgently taken to hospital:

 - Severe neck pain

 - Severe or increasing headache

 - Weakness or tingling/burning in arms or legs